Film: (VHS from HBO) John Tucker Must Die Betty Thomas, 2006A mildly diverting high-school comedy.

 Harriet and I went out to dinner at the Whitman House, a rather old-timey restaurant close by (the closest, according to Google Maps.)
 A rather late dinner, but pleasant aside from the excessive air conditioning.

 Took the Greenspeed trike for a ride, went over to the former Truro air base, then tried a dirt-road "shortcut" to get back.
-Turned out not to be a shortcut, but a more-or-less paralell sand road, Old King's Highway.
+Turned out not to be a shortcut, but a more-or-less parallel sand road, Old King's Highway.
 This is probably the oldest "road" on the Cape, though by modern standards it's just a double-track jeep road.
 The road tended downhill for quite a ways, maybe a mile and a half, and I was able to make good progress, except for having to stop and back up once to clear a branch from my derailer.
-However, once it started heading uphill, I was no longer able to move forward except by the very laboroius "3-wheel drive" techniqye, pushing the front wheels as a wheelchair user does.
+However, once it started heading uphill, I was no longer able to move forward except by the very laborious "3-wheel drive" technique, pushing the front wheels as a wheelchair user does.
 That technique is fine for getting over occasional short difficult sections, but not practical for covering distance.
 Fortunately, there was cel phone service, so I was able to call Harriet to come and pick me up with the van.

 Then back to the cabin to watch Veroncia Mars on DVD...and so to bed.

 Went for another ride on the Greenspeed, about 4 miles on the Head of the Meadow bike path.
 Not all that thrilling.
 The pavement was in poor condition, and the path runs through a solid ditch of greenery about 5 feet on each side of the narrow path, so there's not all that much to see, but it was good to get out under my own power again.
 Walking is getting harder and harder, these days I'm using two canes and still having some trouble.
 Had a bit of a fall in the kitchen this morning but managed to grab onto the sink and a cabinet to keep from hitting the floor.